-Shanina Shaik Stuns In A Skimpy Triangle Bikini In St Barths
+Shanina Shaik Stuns In A Skimpy Triangle Bikini In St. Barts

 However, Shanina’s no stranger when it comes to treating fans to a bikini photo.

 As The Inquisitr shared earlier this month, the gorgeous model recently stripped down to her swimwear for another snap posted to the social media site.
-She rocked a blue crop-top bikini on a boat to celebrate hitting the impressive milestone of reaching 2 million followers on Instagram.
+She rocked a blue, crop top bikini on a boat to celebrate hitting the impressive milestone of 2 million followers on Instagram.

 Delivered To Your INBOX